appodeal/Stack-HolisticSolutionSDK-iOS/README.md

 ## Usage

-Holistic Solution SDK will initialise AppsFlyer, fetch Firebase Remote Config and sync all required data to Appodeal.
+Holistic Solution SDK will synchronize consent status (GDRP, CCPA, ATT), initialise Adjsut, AppsFlyer, fetch Firebase Remote Config and sync all required data to Appodeal.
+After this HS SDK will initialize Appodeal.
 There is `HSApp` class to provide described functional.
 Call configure method with instance of `HSAppConfiguration` will trigger initialisation.

 Required parameters for `HSAppConfiguration` is array of **service connecors** and **advertising** service connectors.
 By default they are AppsFlyer, FirebaseRemoteConfig and Appodeal. **Timeout** in this case is timeout for **one** operation: starting attribution service or fetching remote config.
 By default the value is **30 sec**.